benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 Emotions have a chemical component.
 When someone is emotionally triggered, they start dumping emotional chemicals into their body.
 It takes some time to dump and distribute the chemicals and hype themselves up.
 If you notice and respond to the emotional trigger during the latency period, it is possible to short-circuit the emotional reaction.
 The human mind tends to ruminate about significant events, replaying what happened and retriggering an echo of the emotional response even if the cause was already resolved.
 This creates aftershocks.
 With enough awareness, you can short-circuit your own aftershocks instead of deafening yourself in an emotional feedback loop.

 After the chemicals are distributed, the person is hyped up and even if you stop the emotional alarm, the chemicals and hyperactivity remain.
 That is why it is impossible to proceed with calm reason immediately after an emotional issue is resolved.
 The chemicals eventually dissipate on their own, the cooling off period.
 You can either wait, or it is possible to redirect emotional energy.
 The chemical component of emotion is mostly arousal, excitement, energy, a hard to ignore urge to react.
 Overall it pushes you to act.
 People skilled with emotion can understand the emotional system and are able to intentionally direct emotional energy to productive ends.
 The actor gets upset with the director for not taking their advice.
 The director says perfect, perfect, use it!
 Action!

+We express our emotions physically, which is why you can tell how someone is feeling by looking at them.
+Surprisingly, the mind body emotional connection is bidirectional.
+To a degree, you can use your body to change your emotion.
+Try each of the following physical actions and pay attention to how they make you feel.
+If you smile, you become happier.
+If you slouch, you feel weak, if you stand tall, you feel strong.
+If you make your heart race and breathe shallow and fast, you are anxious or excited.
+If you bring your heart rate down and breathe deep and slow, you are calm.

 ## Observe Your Emotions Carefully
 Emotions aren't wrong.
 Your *beliefs* are wrong, your *interpretation* is wrong, your *reaction* is wrong.
 Emotions are signals you give to yourself, they can be very useful to help you understand what is happening and what you should do about it to achieve your goals.
 As signals, feelings can be completely misinterpreted.
 You must carefully consider them and develop deep intuition about what your feelings may be telling you about your situation.
 Challenge your interpretations with independent data.
 Emotions are valuable, we like them and we want to keep them.
 Always listen to your emotions.
 Never react to them.
 Always question your beliefs.
 Your emotions are your responsibility.
 And **pull your head out of your ass!**